-This Official Statement, including the cover page and appendices, is provided to furnish information in connection with the sale by the City of Santa Rosa (the "City") of the captioned bonds (the "Series 2018A Bonds").
+This Official Statement, including the cover page and appendices, is provided to furnish information in connection with the sale by the City of Santa Rosa (the "City") of the City of Santa Rosa Wastewater Revenue Bonds, Series 2020A (the "Series 2020A Bonds") and the City of Santa Rosa Wastewater Revenue Refunding Bonds, Series 2020B (Federally Taxable) (the "Series 2020B Bonds" and collectively with the Series 2020A Bonds, the "Series 2020 Bonds").
 This Introduction contains a brief summary of certain information contained in this Official Statement.
 It is not intended to be complete and is qualified by the more detailed information contained elsewhere in this Official Statement.
 Definitions of certain terms used in this Official Statement are set forth in "APPENDIX B - Summary of the Indenture."

 Authority for Issuance.
-The Series 2018A Bonds are being issued under the following:
+The Series 2020 Bonds are being issued under the following:

-- (i) Provisions of Chapter 3-12 (commencing with Section 3-12.010) of the Santa Rosa City Code (the "Revenue Code"), which authorizes the City to issue its revenue bonds for the purpose of financing the City's wastewater enterprise (the "Enterprise"). - (ii) Indenture of Trust dated as of February 1, 1988 (the "Master Indenture"), as amended by a series of Supplemental Indentures of Trust, including the Twentieth Supplemental Indenture of Trust dated as of 1, 2018, which relates specifically to the Series 2018A Bonds (the "Twentieth Supplement," and collectively with the Master Indenture, the "Indenture").
+- (i) Provisions of Chapter 3-12 (commencing with Section 3-12.010) of the Santa Rosa City Code (the "Revenue Code"), which authorizes the City to issue its revenue bonds for the purpose of providing funds for the acquisition, construction, improving or financing the City's wastewater enterprise (the "Enterprise"). - (ii) Indenture of Trust dated as of February 1, 1988 (the "Master Indenture"), as amended by a series of Supplemental Indentures of Trust, including the Twenty-First Supplemental Indenture of Trust dated as of December 1, 2020, which relates specifically to the Series 2020 Bonds (collectively with the Master Indenture, the "Indenture").

 Use of Proceeds.
-The proceeds of the Series 2018A Bonds will be used to (i) defease, pay and redeem the City's outstanding Wastewater Revenue Bonds, Series 2007A, maturing on or after September 1, 2018 ("Prior Bonds") which were issued in the initial aggregate principal amount of \$67,010,000 and are currently outstanding in the aggregate principal amount of \$17,685,000, and (ii) pay the costs of issuing the Series 2018A Bonds.
-See "REFUNDING PLAN."
+The proceeds of the Series 2020A Bonds will be used to (i) finance additional facilities, improvements or extensions of existing facilities within the Enterprise, or facilities, improvements or property that the City determines are of benefit to the Enterprise, and (ii) pay the costs of issuing the Series 2020A Bonds.
+The proceeds of the Series 2020B Bonds will be used to (i) defease, pay and redeem the City's bonds captioned "\$53,240,000 City of Santa Rosa Wastewater Revenue Refunding Bonds, Series 2012A," which are outstanding in the aggregate principal amount of \$50,870,000 (the "Series 2012 Bonds") and (ii) pay the costs of issuing the Series 2020B Bonds.
+See "FINANCING PLAN."

-Security for the Series 2018A Bonds.
-The Series 2018A Bonds will be payable from and secured by Net Revenues (as defined in this Official Statement) derived from the operation of the Enterprise and amounts in certain funds and accounts held under the Indenture, on a parity basis with Parity Bonds and, to the extent described below and under the heading "SECURITY FOR THE SERIES 2018A BONDS," the State Loans.
+Security for the Series 2020 Bonds.
+The Series 2020 Bonds will be payable from and secured by Net Revenues (as defined in this Official Statement) derived from the operation of the Enterprise and amounts in certain funds and accounts held under the Indenture, on a parity basis with Parity Bonds and, to the extent described below and under the heading "SECURITY FOR THE SERIES 2020 BONDS," the State Loans.

 Parity Bonds.
-The Series 2018A Bonds will be payable from and secured by Net Revenues on a parity basis with the following (collectively, "Parity Bonds"):
+The Series 2020 Bonds will be payable from and secured by Net Revenues on a parity basis with the following (collectively, "Parity Bonds"):

-- (i) certain outstanding obligations of the City, which will be outstanding in the principal amount of \$189,071,719 upon the issuance of the Series 2018A Bonds; and - (ii) obligations issued in the future by the City in compliance with the Indenture.
+- (i) certain outstanding obligations of the City, which will be outstanding in the principal amount of \$\\\\\ upon the issuance of the Series 2020 Bonds; and - (ii) obligations issued in the future by the City in compliance with the Indenture.

-Outstanding Parity Bonds and the Series 2018A Bonds are referred to as "Bonds" in this Official Statement.
+Outstanding Parity Bonds and the Series 2020 Bonds are referred to as "Bonds" in this Official Statement.

-See "SECURITY FOR THE SERIES 2018A BONDS - Parity Bonds and State Loans."
+See "SECURITY FOR THE SERIES 2020 BONDS - Parity Bonds and State Loans."

 State Loans.
 In addition, the City may incur a loan from the State (each, a "State Loan") to finance improvements to the Enterprise.
-A State Loan may be treated as Parity Bonds, except that the State is not entitled to be paid from monies in the Reserve Account.
-See "SECURITY FOR THE SERIES 2018A BONDS - Parity Bonds and State Loans."
+A State Loan may be treated as Parity Bonds.
+See "SECURITY FOR THE SERIES 2020 BONDS - Parity Bonds and State Loans."